wmelvin/wmelvin/README.md

 - The list below was generated based on the Topics assigned to each public repository as of 2023-04-02.

-- Note: These [collapsed-sections](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections) are made using the `&lt;details&gt;` tag.
+- Note: The GitHub docs describe how to use [collapsed-sections](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections).

 <details>
 <summary>Azure</summary>